By Jomerl I. Gomez, USTP System STRATCOMM

 The idea behind the team’s OriPlas Bags started with Ms. Doncillo’s masteral thesis titled “Plastiknology Development and Utilization Among Persons with Disability (PWDs) in Sinacaban, Misamis Occidental,” which was later published in an international journal of research.
 The study focused on remodeling laminated sachet wastes into common handcrafted products anchored on origami folding techniques.

-The study also inspired one of USTP Oroquieta’s extension programs called “Plastiknology,” which became one of the most requested livelihood training skills program in several areas in Misamis Occidental.
+The study also inspired one of USTP Oroquieta’s extension programs called “Plastiknology,” which became one of the most requested livelihood training skills programs in several areas in Misamis Occidental.
 Plastiknology was also awarded the “Best Extension Program” during the USTP PRAISE Awards in 2020.

 While working for its industrial design patent on a food basket (a packaging design), Team RePlasticyle presented their design, the OriPlas Bag, at the Wala Usik Challenge 2022, which aimed to take the waste out of packaging and packaging out of waste.